Damar-Code/Comparative-Machine-Learning-Models-to-Assessing-Landslide-Susceptibility_R/README.md

 Figure 3.
 Landslides and Non-landslide data Distribution

 ## METHOD
 This study using morphological feature as a predictor, such as, Elevation, Aspect, Distant to Drainage, Topographic Position Index, Slope, Slope Length, Topographic Position Index, Stream Power Index, Profile Curvature, Plan Curvature, Relative Slope Position, Slope Length, Convergence Index, and Landform (Figure 4).
 All those morphological features are compute through “RSAGA” package which is only need variable there is Elevation.
-ALOS World 3D (AW3D30) DEM with 30x30 resolution using here as an Elevation model, considering the quality of the data that keep corrected every years by JAXA/EORC as an Aerospace Exploration Agency from Japan.
+The Elevation model on this studi using ALOS World 3D (AW3D30) DEM with 30x30 resolution, considering the quality of the data that keep corrected every years by JAXA/EORC as an Aerospace Exploration Agency from Japan.

 ![Spatial Parameters_smallsize](https://user-images.githubusercontent.com/60123331/211181771-3b862861-973a-4dea-b84e-40b33a859239.png)